AZ-LCA/Terminal/README.md

       stop showing hidden files / directories
       when lsing intoa made up dir do an error msg

 Next I'll do the reach portion for ls.
-Start adding some flags
+Start adding some flags - use bitmask etc

 Then I'll look at logically similar segments and see what can be refactored under one tag that can be called many times to a) speed up progress, and b) eliminate duplicate code